Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 Vevo does not only help distribute music videos but also creates ancillary content such as interviews, live concerts, and anything else that promotes music artists.

-To that extent, Vevo also creates dedicated content to promote unknown and novice musicians through their LIFT and DSCVR artist development programs.
+To that extent, Vevo also produces dedicated content to promote unknown and novice musicians through their LIFT and DSCVR artist development programs.

 Vevo’s network includes over 500,000 music videos which are viewed more than 26 billion times every month.